GoogleCloudPlatform/compute-image-tools/daisy_workflows/image_build/windows/README.md

 | updates | (Optional) Directory or GCS location containing updates to be included in install |
 | product_key | (Optional) Windows product key to use.
 Volume license media by default include the Generic Volume License Key. |

-### Selecting a pre-built workflow
+### Selecting a workflow

-We have provided multiple workflows files per operating system to provide that meet some different needs that cannot be changed using a workflow variable.
+We have provided multiple workflows per operating system to provide different configurations of each image.

 The workflow files use the following naming convention.